 Understand Net Energy Metering and your bill

-Each month, your NEM statement from PG&E shows the amount due for the monthly minimum delivery charges.
-The statement also shows a summary of your current and year-to-date charges and credits and how you are tracking towards True-Up.
+Monthly statement: Each month, your PG&E Energy Statement shows the amount due for that billing period including monthly minimum delivery charges.
+The statement also shows a summary of your year-to-date solar charges and credits and how you are tracking towards True-Up.

-After 12 months, you’ll receive the final statement of your billing cycle, the True-Up Statement.
-This statement provides your net energy charges and credits over the entire year.
-It also shows any final balance due.
+Annual statement: After 12 months, you’ll receive the final statement of your billing cycle, the True-Up Statement.
+This statement provides your net energy charges and credits over the entire year and shows any final balance due.

 Understand how NEM works for your home

 The electricity that your renewable system generates serves your home’s energy needs and reduces your monthly electric bill.
 We automatically supply additional power to your home when needed day or night.
 When your system generates more electricity than your home can use, the surplus energy exports to our electric grid.

 California State Assembly Bill 920 allows PG&E to make payments to NEM customers who generate more electricity than they use over their 12-month billing cycle.
 The compensation received is called Net Surplus Compensation (NSC).
 The NSC rate is based on a 12-month average of the market rate for energy.
 The rate is about two to four cents per kilowatt hour (kWh).
 As an NEM customer, you are enrolled in this program automatically.
 If you qualify, the NSC you earn appears on your annual NEM True-Up statement.
 Learn more about Getting Credit for Surplus Energy.

 PLEASE NOTE: Virtual Net Energy Metering (VNEM) works differently than NEM.
 VNEM applies when you live in multi-unit housing with a common renewable generating system.
 Learn about VNEM and how it’s billed.
 Download A Guide to Understanding Your VNEM Statement and Bills (PDF, 2.5 MB).